Six of the best for dominant Dutch on final day in Copenhagen05.03.2018

 Evers’ second place finish saw him collect his fourth medal of the weekend and his second of the night after his earlier gold medal in the men’s 100m backstroke.
 The Dutch swimmer finished ahead of Great Britain’s Jordan Catchpole (S14) and Hong Kong’s Ka Chun Hui (S14) to win his second gold medal in Copenhagen.

-It proved to be a record breaking final session for the Netherlands with Sunday’s finals getting off to a stunning start as Chantalle Zijderveld broke the women’s 50m breaststroke SB9 world record in the opening race of the session.
+It proved to be a dominant final session for the Netherlands with Sunday’s finals getting off to a stunning start as Chantalle Zijderveld won the women’s 50m breaststroke SB9.

 The 17-year-old stormed down the Bellahoej Svoemmestadion pool to add the 50m breaststroke title to the gold medal she won in the 100m breaststroke on Saturday.